Here for our Students

 Department of Children's Services: Tennessee Child Abuse The DCS website has a hotline to report child abuse (1-877-237-0004).

 It is important to identify students who need additional assistance beyond the proactive support all students receive.
 We ask our faculty members to be diligent in being aware of student emotional and social needs.
 Because of their involvement in our student body, they are the most effective referral source for our students.
-As an initial step, parents who become concerned about their child should communicate with their child’s advisor who can refer directly to Mrs. Hall or Ms. Newton, if necessary.
-If parents encounter a situation in which they need to go straight to the student support team, please email one of us.
+As an initial step, parents who become concerned about their child should communicate with their child’s advisor who can refer directly to Mrs. Hall, if necessary.
+If parents encounter a situation in which they need to go straight to the school counselor, please email Mrs. Hall with the link below.

 Alyssa Hall is a licensed professional school counselor who holds a master of science degree in school and clinical counseling and an educational specialist degree in professional counseling.
-Her student services include individual meetings with students based on referrals, teaching character development classroom lessons and planning needs-based assemblies with guest speakers.
+Her student services include meeting individually with students based on referrals, helping provide character development in class lessons and through the advisory program, and building rapport with students by being involved in multiple facets of the students' school life.
 Her role as the school counselor includes providing a trained listening ear to students, teaching self-care wellness tools to students when appropriate and referring students with on-going needs to mental health providers.
+Mrs. Hall is a co-sponsor for the Upper School Leadership Team (SLT) with hopes to develop and identify student leaders who share care, concern, and compassion for the BA students and faculty.